waffleio/waffleio-weekly/README.md

 # 📆 Waffle Weekly

-A lightweight report of weekly progress for Waffle.io projects (boards).
+A report of weekly progress for Waffle.io projects (boards).

 ## Overview